Nucleosome positioning data and tools

 - PING: Probabilistic inference for Nucleosome Positioning with MNase-based or Sonicated Short-read Data

 PING is an R package available from the Bioconductor web site.
 The authors mention that PING compares favorably to NPS (see below) and TemplateFilter (see below) in scalability, accuracy and robustness to low read density.
 The method is described in the following paper: Zhang X, Robertson G, Woo S, Hoffman BG, Gottardo R (2012) Probabilistic Inference for Nucleosome Positioning with MNase-Based or Sonicated Short-Read Data.
 PLoS ONE 7(2): e32095.
+Also see the PING 2.0 paper in Bioinformatics by the same authors.

 This is a source code and executable files of the program from the lab of Nir Friedman provided as a supplement with the following paper: Weiner, A., Hughes, A., Yassour, M., Rando, O.J. & Friedman, N. High-resolution nucleosome mapping reveals transcription-dependent promoter packaging.
 Genome Res 20, 90-100 (2010).